Nigel Havers: Professional life and career

-In 1975, Havers's career began to pick up with an appearance in Upstairs, Downstairs, appearing in one of the series' last episodes, "Joke Over" as Peter Dinmont, one of Georgina's (Lesley-Anne Down) Roaring Twenties "party" friends.
-Dinmont is in the Rolls-Royce when Georgina accidentally kills a farmer on a bicycle.
-Dinmont refuses to testify on Georgina's behalf at a preliminary trial, as he was passed out drunk in the back seat and did not witness the accident.
+In 1975, Havers's career began with an appearance in Upstairs, Downstairs, in one of the show's last episodes, "Joke Over" as Peter Dinmont, one of Georgina's (Lesley-Anne Down) Roaring Twenties "party" friends.
+In 1975, Havers played the hapless heroin addict, Patrick Mills, who stood trial for a series of drug offences in the Granada Television daytime series Crown Court.

-It was also in 1975 that Havers appeared in the Granada Television daytime series Crown Court, in which he played a hapless heroin addict, Patrick Mills, who stands trial on a series of drug offences.

-His first film appearance was a small part in Pope Joan (1972) and he was a character in The Glittering Prizes (1976), but his first major success came with the leading role in a BBC dramatisation of Nicholas Nickleby (1977), closely followed by another BBC drama serial, A Horseman Riding By (1978).
-By the time he appeared in the film Chariots of Fire (1981), he had become a familiar face on British television.
-Despite his work in such films as A Passage to India (1984), Empire of the Sun (1987) and Farewell to the King (1989), he never became a film star, but has continued in a succession of starring roles on television.
-He co-starred for several years in the 1980s BBC sitcom Don't Wait Up (1983–1990) alongside Dinah Sheridan and Tony Britton.
-He also starred in The Little Princess (1986) with Maureen Lipman.
+His first film appearance was in Pope Joan (1972), then in The Glittering Prizes (1976), but his first major success came with the leading role in a BBC dramatisation of Nicholas Nickleby (1977), closely followed by another BBC drama serial adaption of A Horseman Riding By (1978).

+In 1981, he played a main role in the film Chariots of Fire (1981), for which, he earned a BAFTA nomination for Best Actor in a Supporting Role.
+He starred in A Passage to India (1984), he co-starred with Maureen Lipman in The Little Princess (1986), starred in Empire of the Sun (1987), and Farewell to the King (1989), he co-starred for several years alongside Dinah Sheridan and Tony Britton in the 1980s BBC sitcom Don't Wait Up (1983–1990).
+He co-starred with Warren Clarke in the BBC comedic mini-series Sleepers (1991).
-Havers co-starred with Warren Clarke in the 1991 BBC comedic mini-series Sleepers.
-Havers and Clarke played former KGB spies who had assimilated into English life in the 1960s and were "lost" for 25 years.
-Successfully and happily living as Englishmen, their worlds are turned upside-down when they discover that the KGB is looking for them.
-As they resist going back to Russia, the ex-spies lead the KGB, CIA, and MI5 on a madcap chase through England.